XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 ## ConverterProperties

-Even though the first two parameters may differ, there is always the optional third parameter `ConverterProperties`.
+Even though the first two parameters may differ in any of the method overloads, there is always the optional third parameter `ConverterProperties`.
 This parameter contains the basic configuration options that most users will probably be satisfied with.
 We will now elaborate on these options so that you can configure your html2pdf code.